kavisha3012/flutter-exercise/10-map/README.md

  "Student Name" : "XYZ"
  "Student City" : "Surat"

-10] Chcek in courses list if there is "Science" course available then print "Science" otherwise print "Course is not available".
+10] Chcek in courses list "Science" course available or not.

 ## 1003- Create a below map: